JasonPollman/Dist.io/examples/ReadMe.md

 **Hello World**
 Some simple hello world examples.
 Examples of creating single and multiple slave processes, then exiting them.

+**Local-Remote**
+An example of starting both local and remote slaves and executing tasks with them.

 **Matrix-Mult**
 Matrix multiplication using multiple processes; shows *speedup* when dealing with large matrices.